Emotional Intelligence Assessments

 - Strengths Report (SR): summarises the test-takers’ top three emotional intelligence strengths providing feedback on how to apply and use these strengths.
 The SR is suited to situations when no debrief is possible, introductory audiences, audiences in particularly challenging circumstances or for strengths-based coaching.

 - Development Report (DR): provides reporting on the full Six Seconds Model including interpretations and considerations of the effects of each scale.
-The DR includes strategies for developing or leveraging EQ competencies.
-It is suitable for general audiences when a debrief is provided.
+The DR includes strategies for developing or leveraging EQ competencies and drills into all eight competencies with detailed suggestions to foster growth and change for a wide range of audiences.

 - Leadership Report (LR): provides an executive summary followed by a full profile of the full model including interpretations of each score in the context of an organisational leadership position.
 The LR provides general information on increasing EQ competence and a “snapshot” of leadership performance tied to each score on each competency.
 It is intended for those in a leadership/management role who are also receiving a debrief from a qualified SEI Assessor.